techidaily/site-win11/source/_posts/a-slumberful-cycle-for-your-pcs-life.md

 3. Select**Sleep** from the menu that appears.
 ![Put Windows Computer to Sleep From Start Menu](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/put-windows-computer-to-sleep-from-start-menu.jpg)

  Can’t find the sleep option in the Start menu?
-Check our guide on[how to restore a missing Sleep option on Windows](https://www.makeuseof.com/windows-10-fix-mising-sleep-option/) .
+Check our guide on [how to restore a missing Sleep option on Windows](https://www.makeuseof.com/windows-10-fix-mising-sleep-option/) .

 ## 2\.
 Putting a Windows PC to Sleep With the Power User Menu